Killea/dev-automation-test/README.md

 On some  platforms, you may have to always use **root** to run the commands mentioned below.

 #### ⚫task 1 and ⚫task 2
 As the project has been cloned to the local path, enter the project's directory.
-Run
- <code>docker-compose up -d</code> to pull these two docker image files.

 We need to build our own jenkins image.
 Create a new file 'Dockerfile' with the content below: